UCLA-IEEE/OPS2.0/_pages/about.md

 If you are interested in bringing OPS to your school's IEEE chapter, please fill out the interest form below.
 Our team will contact you with details on how to apply.

 Questions?
-Feel free to contact our outreach directors, Eli Foerst and Nathan
+Feel free to contact our outreach directors, Joseph Kung and Landon Archuletta: <outreach@ieeebruins.com>
-Nguyendinh: <outreach@ieeebruins.com>

 <iframe src="https://docs.google.com/forms/d/e/1FAIpQLScOSWum3EfZ7Lttogtaa2IrZrO22CP3bneSlE3UrruowJsPwA/viewform?embedded=true" width="640" height="450" frameborder="0" marginheight="0" marginwidth="0">Loading…</iframe>